Medieval History: A Literature Approach

 • Grade Level: grades 5-12

-• Educational Methods: traditional activity pages or exercises, research, real books, interactive, hands-on, drawing activities, discussion, critical thinking, creative activities, auditory
+• Educational Methods: traditional activity pages or exercises, research, real books, multisensory, lots of variety, interactive, hands-on, drawing activities, discussion, critical thinking, creative activities, auditory

 • Educational Approaches: eclectic, Charlotte Mason